TickTeam/guide-tt/chrome_extension_app/1_how_can_i_get_the_ticktick_chrome_extension_app.md

 ### How can I get the TickTick Chrome Extension?

-To download & install it, search “TickTick” at Chrome Store or click the [link](https://chrome.google.com/webstore/detail/ticktick-todo-task-list/diankknpkndanachmlckaikddgcehkod) directly.
+Visit the Chrome Web Store using Chrome browser and follow the instructions below, or click on this [link](#) and click "Add to Chrome".

+1. Search for "TickTick" in the Chrome Web Store search box, then click on the Extension named "TickTick - ToDo & Task List".

+2. Click "Add to Chrome".